 Employment among business managers is expected to grow at a faster rate than the average through 2020.
-Demand for the workers with business education and experience will grow as organizations continue to seek ways to improve efficiency and control costs.
+The demand for workers that have a business education along with relevant experience will increase as organizations continue to seek ways to improve efficiency and control costs.

-The A.A.S. degree is designed to prepare you for employment upon graduation in a variety of positions in the business community, with a broad-based business foundation in accounting and economics as well as intense study in the fields of marketing, management, or business administration.
-A.A.S. students are also accepted at St. John Fisher College, Rochester Institute of Technology, and Nazareth College of Rochester.*
+The A.A.S. business administration degree program is designed to prepare you for employment upon graduation in a variety of positions in the business community with a broad-based business foundation in accounting and economics as well as intense study in the fields of marketing, management, or business administration.
+A.A.S. students are also accepted at the following institutions:

 Program Learning Outcomes